TheOdinProject/top-meta/staff-guidelines.md

 ---

 # Communication
 - Communicate absences.
-For different reasons, related to work, studies, family, etc. there will be periods of time where a Core member can not commit to the demands of TOP and its community, either as much as one would like or as much as is needed.
+For different reasons, related to work, studies, family, etc. there will be periods of time where a staff member can not commit to the demands of TOP and its community, either as much as one would like or as much as is needed.
 However, this should be the exception, not the rule.
 - Propose changes to function or form of The Odin Project
   - Curriculum Changes
   - Moderation strategy